Semaglutide / Cyanocobalamin Injection

 Cyanocobalamin

 Cyanocobalamin is a vital compound for cell division and growth, hematopoiesis, and nucleoprotein and myelin synthesis.
 This vitamin also has an important role in protein synthesis, neural metabolism, DNA and RNA production, as well as fat and carbohydrate metabolism.
-Several cells appear to have the greatest demand for cyanocobalamin, particularly those that undergo rapid division such as bone marrow and epithelial cells.[11][13]

 Cyanocobalamin binds itself to plasma proteins in the systemic circulation.
 It attaches with specific cobalamin binding proteins, called transcobalamin I and II, to enter into the tissues.
-In cells, this vitamin functions as a cofactor for two vital enzymatic reactions: (1) methionine synthase, i.e. the regeneration of methionine from homocysteine and (2) methylmalonyl-CoA mutase, i.e. the isomerization of methylmalonyl-CoA to succinyl-CoA.
-Both these methylation reactions are vital for growth and cell reproduction.[16][17]
+In cells, this vitamin functions as a cofactor for two vital enzymatic reactions: (1) methionine synthase, i.e. the regeneration of methionine from homocysteine, and (2) methylmalonyl-CoA mutase, i.e. the isomerization of methylmalonyl-CoA to succinyl-CoA.
+Both these methylation reactions are vital for growth and cell reproduction.

 Semaglutide